dragonfly-science/dragonfly-website/content/people/mansfield-richard.md

 Electronic portfolios enable students to put together their work, such as web content they have authored, into a showcase.
-Strict permissions for different pages are built in, so different pages can be shared with different audiences—a feature that many sites do not allow.
+Strict permissions for different pages are built in, so different pages can be shared with different audiences — a feature that many sites do not allow.

 “Dragonfly has a reputation for being able to deal with messy data and hard